Ronnie Dyson

 Ronald Dyson (June 5, 1950 – November 10, 1990) was an American soul and R&B singer and actor.
+He had a lead role in the Broadway production of Hair and scored a top ten single in 1970 with "(If You Let Me Make Love to You Then) Why Can't I Touch You?"

 Early career

 Born in Washington, D.C., Dyson grew up in Brooklyn, New York, where he sang in church choirs.
 At 18 years of age, he won a lead role in the Broadway production of Hair, debuting in New York in 1968.
 Dyson became an iconic voice of the 1960s with the lead vocal in the show's anthem of the hippie era, "Aquarius".
 It is Dyson's voice leading off the song and opening the show with the famous lyric "When the Moon is in the seventh house, and Jupiter aligns with Mars..."
 He made a cameo appearance in the 1979 motion picture version of Hair, singing "3-5-0-0" with another Hair alumnus, Melba Moore.